Reactivity in Dogs

 You've probably noticed your dog's reaction to their trigger varies, with some eliciting a strong reaction and others not triggering your dog much at all.
 Common triggers for a more aggressive or dramatic response include:

-• the other dog's/person’s energy level - quick-moving dogs or people will elicit more reaction
+the other dog's/person’s energy level - quick-moving dogs or people will elicit a bigger reaction

 HOW TO WORK ON IT